tobincolby/TravelBuddy/README.md

 This is the react-native application used to build this.

 ## Requirements
 You must have the most up-to-date Mac OS, and must have the most up-to-date XCode installed on your computer to run.
 Otherwise it will fail.
 Additionally, you need to have the iPhone X simulator installed within XCode.
 (There is a weird build error I was not able to solve when running locally, but it exports to all real devices fine.)
+You will also need npm installed on your computer as well.
+Additionally, chrome is required to build in debug mode for react-native.

 ## How To Run